Skip to main content

 • “As always, this story is completely unimportant and has no bearing on the gameplay.”

-The game features a free-to-play model with microtransactions for purchasing coins, hints, and level skips, typical of mobile game ports.
-While there are no intrusive ads or cooldown timers, players express frustration with the reliance on in-game purchases, suggesting a preference for a one-time payment model instead.
+The game features a free-to-play model with microtransactions for hints and level skips, typical of mobile game ports.
+While there are no intrusive ads or cooldown timers, players express frustration over the reliance on in-game purchases, suggesting a preference for a one-time purchase model instead.
 Additionally, the presence of fake ads detracts from the overall experience, further emphasizing the monetization strategy.

 • “There are in-game purchases available, though I honestly don't see a need for them in my personal playthrough.”